 How popular is the baby name Abdul in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Abdul and check out all the blog posts that mention the name Abdul.
+Plus, check out all the blog posts that mention the name Abdul.

 Did Saudi Arabia really ban 51 baby names recently?
 I’m not sure.